mokuda2/hacklytics/README.md

 # FinCast

 FinCast enables financial forecasting of stock prices and cryptocurrencies.
-For this project we have used Stock Market Data and Cryptocurrency historical data from yahoo Finance .
+For this project, we have used stock market data and cryptocurrency historical data from Yahoo Finance.

 # Requirement